Not just re-building but re-imagining

 Yet before thinking about re-building, educators needed to implement responses to mitigate the immediate impact of this unexpected interruption to education.
-Over the last 6 months, Governments, educators and teachers have worked together to ensure learning continues for children via a range of remote learning resources and technologies.
+During the pandemic, Governments, educators and teachers worked together to ensure learning continued for children via a range of remote learning resources and technologies.

 Specifically designed for low infrastructure and limited connectivity environments; Bridge’s resources have leveraged multiple touch points and technologies already used in our communities.
 The programming includes mobile interactive quizzes, audio lessons and virtual classrooms all based upon technologies and channels that are already prevalent and widely used in communities.
 Designed to use minimum amounts of data; and based upon accessible functionality children – and parents – are accessing resources through channels that are already integrated into their school management and engagement systems and processes.